Yow! Technical Service Disasters!!

 May 24, 2010:

 Not getting enough crunch?
-Why not permanently install a load resistor at the speaker jack so you can drive the original output transformer into oblivion... -marty
+Why not permanently install a load resistor at the speaker jack so you can drive the original vintage output transformer into oblivion... -marty

 February 19, 2010: